 Getting to know your co-workers and teammates and how to have fruitful conversations with them will help.

 We could be accused of saving the best for last.
 If you want to be a great communicator, you need to be a good listener.
 Communication, by its very nature involves at least two people.

 Good communication is definitely not a one way street.
 Make sure that when someone is talking, you are really listening to what they are saying and taking on board their message.

 Without this, how can you hope to provide them with the information they need if they are asking a question, or relay an accurate picture of the situation to the next person you talk to about it?

 Promoting good communication within your business will have positive effects.
 Your team will know exactly what they have to do, and when it has to be done for.
 Not only does this help from a productivity and efficiency standpoint, but due to this the team can avoid working against impending deadlines, avoid the stress that comes with that, stop being reactive and start working proactively.
 That is a good position for any organisation to be in.

 Improving your communication habits can be difficult.
 After all, those habits have probably ingrained via thousands of interactions over years.
 When starting off, try to be conscious in the moment of each interaction with your co-workers and remember the principles, trying to incorporate them into your communication.

 Here at Blueface, it’s our mission to make business communications easier, because we believe that’s the way it should be.
-We’re working to provide the most innovative and reliable business landline and mobile phone solutions, why not see for yourself.
+We’re working to provide the most innovative and reliable business landline y mobile phone solutions, why not see for yourself.

 Sign up to the Blueface Newsletter!